A BENCHMARK FOR MAKING COLLEGE AFFORDABLE

 THE AFFORDABILITY BENCHMARK

-To realize Goal 2025—that by 2025 60% of Americans will hold high-quality degrees, certificates, and other credentials—the college affordability paradigm must shift to a student-centric approach.
+To reach the goal of 60 percent of Americans with high-quality degrees, certificates, and other credentials—we must take a student-centric approach.

 Simply, a new college affordability model should focus on what students can afford to pay, not what college should cost.
 This new model begins with what students are bringing to the table, and suggests that the system be built around their needs.